Picovoice/porcupine/README.md

 ## SDKs

-Below are code snippets showcasing how Porcupine can be integrated into different applications.

 ### Python

-Install the Python SDK
+Install the Python SDK:

 ```bash
 pip3 install pvporcupine
 ```

-The SDK exposes a factory method to create instances of the engine as below
+The SDK exposes a factory method to create instances of the engine:

 ```python
 import pvporcupine